Bachelor of Sport Coaching

 Specific entry requirements

-The BSpC has one intake each February (although it is possible to start this programme from Semester 2).
+The BSpC has an intake in February and July.
 Entry is subject to an interview and satisfactory police vetting as some courses involve students working with school-aged children.

 Qualification structure and duration

-The BSpC requires 360 points.
+The BSpC requires courses to a total of 360 points.
 These are grouped into three main strands:

 - Pedagogy (the theory and application of coaching and learning)